stufi1983/wxBaseMultiOS/README.md

 set cmake path to VScode if not already in setting.json (Mac only)
 > "cmake.cmakePath": "/usr/local/bin/cmake"
+or edit CMake Tools extension settings

+### Build using CMake
+Search for Kits, configure and build
+### Result
+Binary file is available in the *build/mac* folder

+# Readme.md Template

 in progress
 |                |ASCII                          |HTML                         |